As a Vision Australia Library member you can access your reading materials from the i-access Library catalogue in a variety of ways.

 Download the app

-You can download the Vision Australia Connect App for your suitable device here:
+You can download the VA Connect App for your suitable device here:

 Library members can use their own devices to read library materials.
 This may include: